-- Fill up the VxFS file system up to the desired level.
-For example, you can fill 5 to 95% full, or to whatever level is appropriate for your file system.

-- Store the cksum(1) for these files.
-6

-- 7 Un-mount the VxFS file system.

-- Enable the following Advanced Client option: 8

-- Perform Snapshot Backup.

-- Set Advanced Snapshot Options to vxvm.

-- Enable Retain snapshots for instant recovery. - 9 Back up the VxVM volume with the NetBackup policy.
+- 5 Fill up the VxFS file system up to the desired level.
+For example, you can fill to 95% full, or to whatever level is appropriate for your file system. - 6 Store the cksum(1) for these files. - 7 Un-mount the VxFS file system. - Enable the following Advanced Client option: - Perform Snapshot Backup. - Set Advanced Snapshot Options to vxvm. - Enable Retain snapshots for instant recovery. - 9 Back up the VxVM volume with the NetBackup policy.

-See NetBackup Snapshot Client Administrator's Guide for 7.6.
+For details, refer to the NetBackup Snapshot Client Administrator's Guide.